-Our dynamic and well organized school is looking for
+Our dynamic and well organized school is looking for a primary school teacher for September start.
+We are happy to interview not qualified teachers and teachers that are more experienced as well.
 The support at the school is fantastic and the facilities are excellent.

-If you are interested, please email your CV to

-sleth@prot.-teachers.com or call 020 8203 0860.
+If you are interested, please email your CV to sleth@prot.-teachers.com or call 020 8203 0860.